Mkhuphuli/dynamicSearch/README.md

-Since the goal was to learn was the the frameworks,  the project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) so that i didnt need to focus on buidling a directory stucture and installing packages.
+Since the goal was to learn the frameworks,  the project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) so that i didnt need to focus on buidling a directory stucture and installing packages.

 ## Available Scripts